kevinoh45TuD/pp1_zoo_website/README.md

 ### Extra Pages

 This website features two additional pages.
-A thank you screen for when the user submits a contact form and a 404 page incase the run into an error.
+A thank you screen for when the user submits a contact form and a 404 page incase they run into an error.

 ![Picture of thank you page large](/doc-media/thankyou-1280w.png)